urvin-compliance/caracal/README.md

 Pairs extensions and XML files with schema content types so Word can parse them correctly. *This file is generated automatically by the library based on other user directives.*

-## Units
+### Units

-OpenXML uses a few basic units.
+OpenXML properties are specified in several different units, depending on which attribute is being set.

 **Points**
 Most spacing declarations are measured in full points.